akhikhl/gradle-onejar/README.md

 ###productBuild task

-The task productBuild archives jar-files of the current project and of all it's dependencies in a special "superjar" denoted by path
+The task productBuild archives jar-files of the current project and of all it's dependencies in a "superjar" denoted by path "${project.projectDir}/build/output/${project.name}-${project.version}/${project.name}.jar".
-"${project.projectDir}/build/output/${project.name}.jar".

 Additionally this task creates three files:

-1. "${project.name}..bat" file for launching the program under Windows.
+1. "${project.name}.bat" file for launching the program under Windows.
 2. "${project.name}.sh" file for launching the program under Linux.
 3. "VERSION" file containing version information.